nadiya-nijas/CAREBOT---Elderly-Healthcare-Management-App-/README.md

 👾Login/Sign up : For every new user, enter the role (doctor/patient/guardian) and personal details

 I. 🧓 Patient Dashboard:
-👾User interface specifically designed for the elderly, with large, legible fonts, clear icons, intuitive navigation, and a visually friendly layout to ensure accessibility and ease of use
+👾User interface specifically designed for the elderly, with large, legible fonts, clear icons, intuitive navigation, and a visually friendly layout to ensure accessibility and ease of use.
 👾Can view Medical History, Medications, Health Metrics, Mental Health Check and Appointments 👾Easy tracking of mental health by rating of each category.